 If you’re a B2B company, use similar characteristics but apply them to business.
-Consider firm demographics - known as firmographics - such as industry, location, customer size, business structure, and performance.
+Consider firm demographics—known as firmographics—such as industry, location, customer size, business structure, and performance.

 To gain a deeper understanding of your segments, you can also create buyer personas.
 Also called user personas, buyer personas are imaginary characters with traits and behaviors similar to those of typical customers.
-Ultimately, these fictional characters represent your target audience, helping you gain insights into the needs, desires, and lifestyles of your actual customers.
+Ultimately, these fictional characters represent your target market, helping you gain insights into the needs, desires, and lifestyles of your actual customers.

 05. Write a target market statement

-Now that you’ve determined the defining features of your target audience, it’s time to put your findings on paper.
+Now that you’ve determined the defining features of your audience, it’s time to put your findings on paper.
 Write a target market statement that focuses on the most important audience characteristics you’ve identified in your research.
 Your statement should include:

-Demographic information about your target market, such as gender and age
+Demographic information about your target market, such as gender and age.

-Geographic location of your target market
+Geographic location of your target market.

-Key interests of your target market
+Key interests of your target market.

 Then, sum it up in a single sentence.
 For example: